Where to Party in New Zealand

 What Kind of Bars and Clubs Can You Expect in Auckland?

 Being in New Zealand’s largest city, there is a bit of everything in Auckland from karaoke bars to pubs.
 Good party bars can be found in the Viaduct Harbour or check out the side streets off Queen Street for some real hidden gems.
 Find out more in 11 Awesome Bars in Auckland and our Guide to Auckland Nightlife.
-Finally, reward your drinking efforts by soaking it all up with these Cheap Eats in Auckland.

 It’s an exciting time for the night scene in Christchurch at the moment with many new bars and clubs popping up across the city post-earthquakes.